-When you get into university, as part of the admission process the uni will give you some paperwork to fill out.
-You’ll need a tax file number – if you don’t have one of those then you can apply for one through the Australian Tax Office here.
+You’ll need a tax file number.
+If you don’t have one of those then you can apply for one through the Australian Tax Office.
 It’s a good idea to sort this out a couple of months before you are due to start uni.

-How much interest do you pay on you HECS-HELP loan?
+How much interest do you pay on your HECS-HELP loan?

 However, the government does increase all HECS-HELP debts to keep up with inflation.